relaycorp/ddos-report/src/content/docs/overview.md

 ## Duration

-DDoS attacks can range from a few seconds to several weeks, or more.
+DDoS attacks can range from a few seconds to several weeks or more.
 According to the [Cloudflare DDoS threat report for 2023 Q4](https://blog.cloudflare.com/ddos-threat-report-2023-q4), 91% of attacks ended within 10 minutes, and 2% of network-layer DDoS attacks lasted more than an hour.